gjTool/gjTool/README.md

 [![npm version](https://img.shields.io/npm/v/gjtool.svg)](https://www.npmjs.com/package/gjtool)
 [![npm downloads](https://img.shields.io/npm/dt/gjtool.svg)](https://www.npmjs.com/package/gjtool)

+## Update information

+- The code is arranged and optimized, and it is more concise.

+- Now you can use $, without reference to JQ and zepto.

+- The new method, clone (), is used to clone elements.appendTo（），Insert element.

+- The method of optimizing and perfecting the DOM operation class，after、before、append、prepend

+## introduce

 gjTool.js is a javascript class library that mimics the chain call of jQuery, and the API usage is similar to jQuery, gjTool like a simple version of JQ.
 Support extension plug-ins. gjTool.fn.extend、gjTool.extend.